 Plan time in your schedule for your children to engage in at least 60 minutes of physical activity each day, which can accumulate with shorter chunks throughout the day.
 Remember to praise, reward and encourage your kids' physical activity.

 Adults or kids can organize active play.
-There are active indoor games such as Simon Says, and dozens of games to play outside — hopscotch, jump rope, dodge ball, Frisbee golf, badminton and volleyball.
+There are active indoor games such as Simon Says, and dozens of games to play outside — hopscotch, jump rope, dodge ball, badminton and volleyball.
 Depending on the season, plan trips to a local bowling alley, swimming pool or skating rink when those options are available.